10 Questions with Pills, Weed And A Few keys, we got the change to have a quick chat with the lads about all things music!

 1. You’re playing #360RAW8 in a few weeks, what can you tell us about your band?

-We aim to be the band people see on a poster for a gig and tell their mates, “Fucking hell, PWK are playing – them lads put on a proper good show”.
+We aim to be the band people see on a poster for a gig and tell their mates, “Hell, PWK are playing – them lads put on a proper good show”.
 I see loads of amateur bands who are musically brilliant, but the entertainment factor is lacking.
-The songs aren’t catchy, they take themselves way too seriously and it’s like ‘please chill the fuck out, gigs are meant to be fun’.
+The songs aren’t catchy, they take themselves way too seriously and it’s like ‘please chill the heck out, gigs are meant to be fun’.
 We want people walking away from our sets having had the best time, eager for the next gig and with our songs stuck in their head.

 2. What can the audience expect from your set?